This week I had a bad day at my new school.

-- Even at the end of this “bad day,” I still felt happy, valued, and hopeful.
+- Even at the end of this “bad day,” I still felt like I mattered and that the hard work I’m doing matters.
 I never felt that on my bad days before.

 And then I went home and went to the gym, which I also wouldn’t have done before (or, let’s be real, even on my good days before).

 In many ways I feel like it’s my first year all over again at my new school, but with nowhere near the level or kind of negative feelings I experienced before.
 Which got me thinking:

 Why back then did I have to learn so many things on my own?

 I’ve heard it said that nothing can prepare you for teaching